General questions

 - Do the NGFS scenarios also consider the social dimension of climate change, such as social polarisation or climate migration?

-The NGFS scenarios do not model those.
-Most IAMs are working on incorporating social dimensions gradually, but those efforts are at an initial stage.
+The NGFS scenarios currently do not capture this.
+Most IAMs are working on incorporating social dimensions gradually, but these efforts are at an early stage.

 - Why are the NGFS scenarios produced with three different integrated assessment models?

-This allows users to obtain a range of results across models, thus capturing modelling uncertainty to some degree, and allowing users to draw robust insights across models.
-Furthermore, different models have different properties which make them more suitable for different applications; for example, GCAM offers the highest regional granularity, MESSAGE and REMIND are giving optimal benchmark scenarios, GCAM and REMIND offer higher detail for the industry sector.
+Different model outputs allow users to obtain a range of results, capturing model uncertainty to some degree, and allowing users to draw robust insights across models.
+Furthermore, different models have different properties which make them more suitable for different applications; for example, GCAM offers the highest regional granularity, MESSAGE and REMIND-MAgPIE are providing optimised scenarios under given constraints, GCAM offers higher detail for the transport and buildings sectors, while REMIND-MAgPIE offers higher details for industry and transport.

 - Will the input files for the integrated assessment models be made available so that the results can be reproduced and additional model outputs not included in the IIASA database can be accessed?